facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 # Introduction to the evaluation interface
 The simultaneous translation models from the shared task participants are evaluated under a server-client protocol.
-The participants are required to plug in their own model API in the protocol, and submit a Docker image.
+The participants are required to plug in their own model API in the protocol, and submit a Docker file.
 The server provides information needed by the client and evaluates latency and quality, while the client sends the translation.
 The fairseq toolkit is a dependency but the evaluation process can be applied in an arbitary framework.